-However, without too much of a ‘Spoiler Alert,’ you will see that we still LOVE cruising and plan to sail to Alaska again.
-It’s important to remember that all cruise lines have interpreted the Centre for Disease Control (CDC) guidelines.
+However, without too much of a ‘Spoiler Alert,’ you will see that we still LOVE cruising and have taken four more Alaska cruises.

 COVID Guidelines Are Always Changing